 No rare plants were observed from roadside windshield assessments.
-Japanese knotweed was observed along Walker Road where it crosses a small brook that drains into Smith River.
-With its proximity to the Smith River and the overall general ecology of Japanese knotweed it is most likely that this species, as well as others invasive plants, may be found in other areas along the banks and floodplains of the Smith River and other streams.
+Japanese knotweed was observed on the town owner property adjacent to Bog Road and along Walker Road where it crosses a small brook that drains into the Smith River.
+With its proximity to the Smith River and the overall general ecology of Japanese knotweed it was not surprising that this species was found in the southeastern part of the watershed along the banks and floodplains of the Smith River and other streams close to the Smith River during our onsite visitation.

 This assessment does not represent a comprehensive survey of rare and invasive species within the Town of Alexandria.